Asymptotic behaviour of coupled random dynamical systems with multiscale aspects: Discrete-time analysis and numerical implementation

 \begin{remark} Our analysis of the scheme \eqref{eq:scheme} extends \cite{AttCzarPey11} to the stochastic setting, assuming the availability of an unbiased stochastic oracle with decreasing variance.
 This can be achieved via variance reduction techniques. \end{remark}

-\begin{remark} Our scheme can also be used as a numerical method for solving the hierarchical equilibrium problem \eqref{eq:MI} for $C=\argmin_{x\in\R^{d}}\Psi(x)$, under the assumption that we only have access to the lower level optimization problem in terms of a stochastic first-order oracle. \end{remark}
+\begin{remark} The discrete-time scheme \eqref{eq:scheme} is not intended to represent a converging numerical discretization of the continuous-time method.
+Instead, we take the continuous-time system as an inspiration to design numerical algorithms for solving the constrained variational inequality. \end{remark} \begin{remark} Our scheme can also be used as a numerical method for solving the hierarchical equilibrium problem \eqref{eq:MI} for $C=\argmin_{x\in\R^{d}}\Psi(x)$, under the assumption that we only have access to the lower level optimization problem in terms of a stochastic first-order oracle. \end{remark}

 \begin{lemma} Take $z\in\dom(\opA+\NC_{C})$ and $v\in\opA(z)$.
-Then, for all $\eta\geq 0$ and $n\geq 1$, we have
+Then, for all $\eta> 0$ and $n\geq 1$, we have

 \end{lemma}

 \begin{proof} Let $(z,z^{*})\in\gr(\opA+\NC_{C})$ be arbitrary, so that $z^{*}=v+p$ with $v\in\opA(z)$ and $p\in\NC_{C}(z)$.

 In every iteration $n$, we thus have